 Once baked, let cool on the baking sheet for about three to five minutes.
 Then cut each biscuit into threes.
 Serve on a platter with a bowl of a ranch for dipping and enjoy!

 Let me know in the comments what you think of Johnsonville’s new Natural Sausage line and my Stuffed Sausage Biscuits with Habanero Cheese and Apples.
 I’m personally enjoying the flavor.

-This recipe was great with the savory sausage (you could really tell the difference in the more natural ingredients – more meat flavor), hint of spice in the habanero cheese and ending in a cool flavor with the apple and sage.
+This recipe was great with the savory sausage (you could really tell the difference in the more natural ingredients – more meat flavor), a hint of spice in the habanero cheese and ending in a cool flavor with the apple and sage.
 I hope you have a very happy Friendsgiving with friends you love!